 Investing in hedge funds requires a determination of the appropriate portfolio allocation and the identification of strategies in which one seeks to invest.
 The first step in investing in a hedge fund is the same as in making any other investment decision: determining the individual investor's overall objectives by specifying as clearly as possible both return requirements and risk tolerance.
-After a full consideration of the investor's time horizon, tax considerations, liquidity constraints, regulaTABLE 1.4 Unique Return and Risk-Reduction Opportunities ofHedge Fund Strategies tion, and other circumstances unique to the investor, one then can formulate an investment policy that will allocate funds in the most appropriate fashion.
+After a full consideration of the investor's time horizon, tax considerations, liquidity constraints, regulation, and other circumstances unique to the investor, one then can formulate an investment policy that will allocate funds in the most appropriate fashion.
 This process includes specifying the asset classes to be included in the portfolio, determining capital market expectations, deriving the most effective alternative portfolios, and funding the optimal asset mix.
 In making specific alternative investment decisions, one should always try to have realistic expectations about how any given investment contributes to achieving one or more of only three ultimate reasons to invest in hedge funds: return enhancement, risk reduction, or specific investment opportunities that are otherwise unavailable.